Swamp milkweed, pink milkweed and rose milkweed.

 The foliage, and seed pods, are larval food for the monarch, queen, and soldier butterflies.

 Can be grown easily from seed and transplanted when small.
-It can also be propagated by cuttings.

-I have seeds for sale –
+I have pre cold stratified (and ready to plant) seeds for sale –

 Swamp Milkweed Seeds (Asclepias incarnata) ✤ 30 Cold Stratified Seeds